 Step 2: Making a Plan for Your Decor

 The next step to creating a cozy, happy home is making a plan for your living room decor—the perfect use for the extra note space in your ban.do planner.
 Depending on how much of an overhaul your living room needs, this plan may be fairly simple or more elaborate.
 Either way, take your time in deciding which design elements will work best with your overall decor, theme, and space.

 For example, if you’re happy with your overall decor, but need to add some touches that make it feel more personal or complete, your plan will mostly include moving some furniture around and maybe updating or purchasing some new items to create a more cohesive design.

 However, if you’re starting from scratch, there will be a lot more planning, measuring, and thought behind your new living room design.
 By carefully choosing your furniture, wall art, accents (including lighting, throw pillows, rugs, and more), you will be able to curate a well-balanced living room that speaks to your personality.
-A free Canva mood board can be helpful throughout this process.
+A free Canva mood board or one developed on EDIT.org can be helpful throughout this process.